Reginald Sayre: Sports

-Sayre had passion for sports, and while studying at Columbia College took part in athletics.
+Sayre had a passion for sports and took part in athletics while studying at Columbia College.
 He was also a member of the Varsity track team and once won the intercollegiate mile walk.
-Later in his life he enjoyed horse riding and owned several horses.
+Later in his life, he enjoyed horse riding and owned several horses.
 He was also a life member of the New York Athletic Club.
 However, he was most skilled in pistol shooting, winning American championships and becoming the captain of the US Olympic Pistol Teams in 1908 and 1912 Summer Olympics.

-In 1908 he finished 21st in the individual pistol competition.
+In 1908, he finished 21st in the individual pistol competition.
 In 1912, he became fourth in the team 30 metre military pistol competition; 13th in the 50 metre pistol event and 19th in the 30 metre rapid fire pistol competition.